Pan Seared Lamb Chops

 How Long To Pan Sear Lamb Chops

-Pan sear lamb chops for about 3-4 minutes on the first side and about 2-3 minutes on the second side.
-Decrease or increase the time depending on the level of doneness you are going for (see my guide for doneness below).
+For golden brown, beautiful chops, pan sear lamb chops for about 3-4 minutes on the first side and about 2-3 minutes on the second side.
+Decrease or increase the time depending on the level of doneness you are going for (see my guide for doneness below) or the thickness of the lamb chops.

 Insert an instant-read thermometer into the thickest part of a lamb chop.
 Let it be 5 degrees below your desired temperature.
 As the lamb chops rest away from the heat, they will continue to cook inside to your ideal temperature.